dhelonious/mastodon-snap/README.md

 After the snap has updated itself, a new unpublished announcement will be created.
 You can review, publish or delete these announcements in *Preferences/Administration/Announcements*.

+> Note: Be aware that there will always be a short downtime due to the way snaps are updated.

 # 🦣 Setup your instance